nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <img src="images/NoteCommandExecuteActivityDiagram.png" width="300" />

-There are 3 possible outcomes from the execution of a `NoteCommand`.
+There are 2 possible outcomes from the execution of a `NoteCommand`.

 1. Add a new Note to the client
-2. Edit an existing Note of the client
-3. Delete an existing Note of the client
+2. Delete an existing Note of the client

 #### Design considerations
 {:.no_toc}